Lucy Dubinchik

-Lucy Dubinchik (לוסי דובינצ'יק; born 17 December 1982) is an Israeli film, television and stage actor.
+Lucy Dubinchik (לוסי דובינצ'יק; born 17 December 1982) is an Israeli film, television, and stage actress.

 Biography

 Lucy Dubinchik was born and raised in Moscow, Soviet Union.
 In 1989, at the age of seven, she immigrated with her family to Israel.
 She has two brothers and one sister.
 Her family initially lived in Rehovot and in 1992 the family relocated to Tel Aviv.

 During 1992, at the age of 10, Dubinchik was signed as a model at the Yuli modeling agency.
 As a model she worked in modeled for various campaigns, catalogs, and advertisements until 1994.

 Dubinchik attended the Thelma Yellin High School of the Arts in Givatayim, where she studied in the acting and theater department.
 She later continued her acting training at the Nissan Nativ Acting Studio in Tel Aviv.

 Film career

 Dubinchik made her on-screen debut in the 1993 Israeli film "Zohar", a biographical drama about the renowned Israeli singer Zohar Argov.
 In the film she played a minor role as the girlfriend of titular character's son.

 Her breakthrough came in 1996 when she starred as Clara in the Israeli film "Saint Clara", directed by Ari Folman and Ori Sivan.
 The film won the Ophir Award for Best Feature Film, and Dubinchik won the Ophir Award for Best Leading Actress, making her the youngest actress ever to win the award.

 In 1999, she starred in the Israeli film "Yana's Friends", in which she portrayed the daughter of the street musician Yuri.

 Following her graduation from acting school, Dubinchik appeared in the American-Israeli student film "Make-up", directed by Inbar Gilboa, as well as in the 2006 Israeli film "Little Heroes" and the 2006 Israeli crime drama film "Salt of the Earth", directed by Uri Barbash, in which she played a young widow.
 In 2006 she also played in the short mockumentary film "The Story of G.G.
 Eselmund", directed by Yoav Nevo.
 She also appeared in the short horror film "Good You're Back Home", directed by Lior Hefetz.

 In 2008 Dubinchik starred in the French-Israeli co-production "Jerusalem Syndrome", directed by Stéphane Bélaïsch and Emmanuel Naccache.
 That same year, she played the lead role in Yair Hochner's romantic comedy "Antarctica".

 In 2008 Dubinchik starred in the Israeli film "Maftir", directed by David Ben Ari.
 In 2012 she played in Assi Dayan’s film "Dr. Pomerantz".
 That same year, she played in the Russian film "The Conductor", directed by Pavel Lungin.

 In 2014 she played the lead role of Elizabeth, a Holocaust survivor who pretends to be a Nazi, in the Israeli film "Who Are You", directed by Ariel Cohen.

 In 2020 she played in the Israeli short film "39", directed by Anat Schwartz.